 Mamba[1] solves the LTI limitation with one core idea: make part of the SSM input-dependent.

-Think of a conveyor scanner moving through package events.
-Routine scans such as "label printed" may need a small state update, while a phrase like "address corrected after failed delivery" may need a stronger update.
+A trace processor moving through incident events shows why selectivity matters.
+Routine spans such as "cache hit" may need a small state update, while a phrase like "auth callback failed after deploy" may need a stronger update.
 The content of each event conditions the update rule.
-That is Mamba's selective mechanism.
+That's Mamba's selective mechanism.

 Instead of fixed , , and , Mamba computes them as functions of the input: